vuejs/v2.vuejs.org/src/v2/guide/forms.md

 - checkboxes and radiobuttons use `checked` property and `change` event;
 - select fields use `value` as a prop and `change` as an event.

-<p class="tip" id="vmodel-ime-tip">For languages that require an [IME](https://en.wikipedia.org/wiki/Input_method) (Chinese, Japanese, Korean etc.), you'll notice that `v-model` doesn't get updated during IME composition.
-If you want to cater for these updates as well, use `input` event instead.</p>
+<p class="tip" id="vmodel-ime-tip">When text input comes from an [IME](https://en.wikipedia.org/wiki/Input_method) (Chinese, Japanese, Korean etc. or mobile keyboards like Swype or Gboard), you'll notice that `v-model` doesn't get updated during IME composition.
+In practice, v-model is updated after each word, as determined by the entry of a space, or when focus leaves the field.
+If you want to cater for updates during IME composition, use `input` event instead.</p>

 ### Text